Tuatara-VFX/TFlow/README.md

 # How does it work?

+**Optical Flow**
-1. Use our baking tool to generate motion vectors and/or motion blur for your flipbook.
+1. Use our baking tool to generate motion vectors for your flipbook.
 2. Use the motion vectors texture and the flipbook at runtime to get optical flow blending.

+**Motion Blur**
+1. Bake motion blur directly on your flipbook using our tool.

 # Get TFlow